-Conventional theory and policy propositions are the Aggregate Demand Model (ADM) and the Quantity Theory of Money (QTM) adopted by: Keynesianism, monetarism and supply side economics as well as the more recent development of the New Monetary Theory, all of which apply the same mix of policy instruments as the setting of base interest rates, monetary injections based on debt, government borrowing, taxation and government expenditure.

-The list of differences between this package of theory, derived policies and instruments and the Real Incomes Approach and Real Incomes Policy is as follows:
+Conventional theory and policy propositions are the Aggregate Demand Model (ADM) and the Quantity Theory of Money (QTM) adopted by :Keynesianism, monetarism and supply side economics as well as the more recent development of the New Monetary Theory, all of which apply the same mix of policy instruments as the setting of base interest rates, monetary injections based on debt, government borrowing, taxation and government expenditure.
+There are some 19 principle differences between these conventional economic theories, policies and policy instruments and the Real Incomes Approach to Economics.
+These include the following distinct differences:

 - 1. Establishment of real incomes as the principal macroeconomic target - 2.
-Establishment of the over-riding principle of positive systemic consistency

-- 3. A disproof of the money volume average price relationships assumed in Quantity Theories, including QTM, the Cambridge equation and the Real Money Theory (RMT) as a major extension of the Cambridge equation - 4.
+Establishment of the over-riding principle of positive systemic consistency - 3.
+A disproof of the money volume average price relationships assumed in Quantity Theories, including QTM, the Cambridge equation and the Real Money Theory (RMT) as a major extension of the Cambridge equation - 4.
 Based on items 3 and 4, established that Quantitative Easing is a policy with no coherent theory - 5.
 Replacement of the Aggregate Demand Model (ADM) with the Production, Accessibility and Consumption Model (PACM) - 6.
-Development of the transactional envelope analysis to show the relationship between disposable incomes and accessibility to goods and services according to the feasible maximum prices, unit cost curves and margins to replace static supply and demand curves and the identification of "occluded" transactional envelope areas as market conditions that deny lower income segments access to basic essentials - 7.
-A full explanation of the constitutional issue surrounding the fact that there are demonstrable diametrically opposed interests in policy priorities on the part of: a.
+Development of the transactional envelope analysis to show the relationship between disposable incomes and accessibility to goods and services according to the feasible maximum prices, unit cost curves and margins - to replace static supply and demand curves - and the identification of "occluded" transactional envelope areas as market conditions that deny lower income segments access to basic essentials - A full explanation of the constitutional issue surrounding the fact that there are demonstrable diametrically opposed interests in policy priorities on the part of: a.
 Asset-holders and traders, and b.
 Wage-earners - 8.
 Sustainable real incomes require real incomes growth which is determined by corporate price setting and wage settlements.
 The sustainability of price setting and wage settlements is determined by the trajectories of corporate physical productivity.
 A real incomes policy has to provide incentives to attain a state of increasing output-for-less input. - 9.
 An extension of the logic and evidence to explain why the United Kingdom needs to expand its manufacturing sector and raise import substitution - 10.
-The introduction of the price performance ratio as a measure of corporate performance - 11.
-The introduction of a family of price performance levies as the RIP corporate incentive for real incomes growth - 12.
-The ability to arrest short term inflationary rises and to reverse inflation through a microeconomic price-setting strategy which remains viable as a result of the ability of companies to manage policy instrument values and levies - 13.
+The introduction of the price performance ratio (PPR) as a measure of corporate performance - The introduction of a family of price performance levies as the RIP corporate incentive for real incomes growth

+- 12. The ability to arrest short term inflationary rises and to reverse inflation through a microeconomic price-setting strategy which remains viable as a result of the ability of companies to manage policy instrument values and levies - 13.
 The ability to maintain medium to long term physical productivity trajectories based on the learning curve and innovation to facilitate future unit price adjustments to be moderate or counter-inflationary - 14.
 A practical extension of constitutional economics by aligning corporate choice logic with policy objectives - 15.
 Removing the contention from public choice as creating incentives to align the interests of shareholders, work forces and consumers to support actions and decisions to augment real incomes, the policy objective. - 16.
-Creation of a state of positive systemic consistency by reducing the zero-sum nature of monetarist policy impacts and creating support for generalised win-win state of affairs leading to medium to long term policy traction and real sustainable economic growth
+Creation of a state of positive systemic consistency by reducing the zero-sum nature of monetarist policy impacts and creating support for generalised win-win state of affairs leading to medium to long term policy traction and real sustainable economic growth - 17.
+The Real Incomes Approach changes the concept of the notion of Value-added: - 18.
+The Real Incomes Approach changes the concept of the economic growth multiplier with a dynamic approach to income distribution. - 19.
+The Real Incomes Approach changes the nature of micro-economic marginal cost price logic.